 Instructions

-- Sift the unsweetened cocoa powder into a medium bowl to get rid of the clumps.
-Add the maple syrup, vanilla extract and a pinch of salt.
-Whisk until smooth.
-Add the milk and whisk again until smooth.
-Pour the chia seeds on top of the mixture and whisk to combine.
-Cover the bowl and refrigerate until the mixture thickens and becomes pudding like, at least 4 hours, or preferably overnight.
-Whisk a few times while the pudding is setting in the refrigerator.
-Serve the pudding with toppings of your choice.
+- Sift the unsweetened cocoa powder into a medium bowl to remove any clumps.
+Stir in the maple syrup, vanilla extract and a pinch of salt and whisk until smooth.
+Gradually whisk in the milk until fully incorporated.
+Sprinkle the chia seeds over the mixture and whisk to combine.

-Pingback: Chocolate Chia Seed Pudding — Zest For Cooking | My Meals are on Wheels
+[…] Chocolate Chia Seed Pudding — Zest For Cooking […]